-2.3.6 NestedText Files
+1.3.6 NestedText Files

 NestedText files should be encoded with UTF-8.
+The top-level object must not be indented.

 The name used for the file is arbitrary but it is tradition to use a .nt suffix.
 If you also wish to further distinguish the file type by giving the schema, it is recommended that you use two suffixes, with the suffix that specifies the schema given first and .nt given last.
 For example: officers.addr.nt.